bitcoin/bitcoin/README.rst

 **Warning** **Warning** **Warning**

 Pre-alpha stuff!
-I'm using this client myself on the production network, and I haven't noticed any glitches, but remember: always backup your wallet!
+I'm using this client myself on the production network, and I haven't noticed any glitches, but remember: always backup your wallet.
 Testing on the testnet is recommended.

 This has been implemented:

 - qmake / QtCreator project (.pro)

-- All dialogs (main GUI, address book, send coins) and menus

-- Taskbar icon/menu

-- GUI only functionality (copy to clipboard, select address, address/transaction filter proxys)

-- Bitcoin core is made compatible with Qt4

-- Send coins dialog: address and input validation

-- Address book and transactions views and models
+- Compatibility with Linux (both GNOME and KDE), MacOSX and Windows

+- All functionality of the original client, including taskbar icon/menu

-- Options dialog
+- Tabbed interface

-- Sending coins (including ask for fee when needed)
+- Ask for confirmation before sending coins

+- CSV export of transactions

+- User friendly transaction list with status icons

-- Show error messages from core
+- Show alternative icon when on testnet

-- Show details dialog for transactions (on double click)
+- Progress bar on initial block download

 This has to be done:

-- Integrate with main bitcoin tree

 - Start at system start

 - Internationalization (convert WX language files)

-- Build on Windows

 Build instructions
 ===================